martinchu/martinchu.github.io/_site/ReadMe.md

+# My Personal Website (martinchu.github.io)
+---
 This is a side project to learn how to build a website.
+---
 Purpose:

--- Learning programming language (HTML, CSS)
+* Learning programming language (HTML, CSS)
--- Adding personal content for recruiters
+* Adding personal content for recruiters
--- Adding cool stuff!
+* Adding cool stuff!
+---
 Structure:

---Index.html: Front Page.
+* Index.html: Front Page.
 Connects to all other pages.

---FindMe.html: Adding personal social network link to
+* indMe.html: Adding personal social network link to

---About.html: Personal Resume
+* About.html: Personal Resume